mdallagata/mdallagata/README.md

 </ul>-->

 ---
-Más información y contacto en mi <a href="https://www.linkedin.com/in/mdallagata/">LinkedIn<a>.
+For more information, please head to my <a href="https://www.linkedin.com/in/mdallagata/">LinkedIn<a>.

 <!--
 Here are some ideas to get you started: